 What is Quora?

 Quora is a community-driven question and answer website.
-It also has more than 100 million monthly unique viewers.
+It also has more than 100 million people monthly visiting the platform.

 It is a forum for anyone and everyone who knows anything about anything to talk, share, discuss, link to and build authority.
 Here’s what the home page of your Quora feed looks like-